 Dunlop continued to exhibit with a range of successful commercial as well as not-for-profit artist-run galleries in Brisbane throughout the late ‘80s and mid-1990’s, by which time he was invited to join Ray Hughes Gallery, a gallery renowned for its cultivation of world-class painters.
 He agreed to exhibit exclusively with Hughes until 2003.
 In 1999, Dunlop relocated to Switzerland, with the following year resulting in the dissolution of his long-term relationship with Anne Gambling.
 He returned to Australia as a sole father to the two children of the relationship.

-In 2003, Dunlop met his current partner, Kylie Elkington, a highly accomplished artist in her own right.
-In 2003, following a retrospective of Dunlop’s paintings, the artist re-connected with his home town by also joining the stable of Jan Murphy Gallery, as well as Hughes.
-This caused a major rift with Hughes, resulting in an ongoing dispute which attracted years of national news coverage and was resolved through court battles all in Dunlop’s favour.
-Released from the monopoly of a single dealer relationship, the artist continued to have regular major solo exhibitions with Jan Murphy Gallery, and other commercial galleries in various states of Australia – Michael Reid, Tim Olsen, Hill-Smith, Despard, James Makin, and Greenhill Galleries, while his works also featured in various institutional travelling survey exhibitions.
+In 2003, Dunlop met his current partner, Kylie Elkington, a highly accomplished artist in her own right and they married in February 2019.
+Also in 2003, following a retrospective of Dunlop’s paintings, the artist re-connected with his home town by joining the stable of Jan Murphy Gallery, as well as Hughes.
+This caused a major rift with Hughes, but by now released from the monopoly of a single dealer relationship, major solo exhibitions occurred over subsequent decades with well-regarded commercial galleries in various states of Australia – Michael Reid (Sydney), Olsen (Sydney), Colville (Hobart), Hill-Smith (Adelaide), Jan Murphy (Brisbane), James Makin (Melbourne), Fox (Melbourne) and Greenhill Galleries (Perth), while his works also featured in various curated institutional travelling survey exhibitions.

 Dunlop attained a second PhD in Art from Griffith University in 2007, this time earning the University Medal for Academic Excellence at PhD Level for 2007.